viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ## Configure your robot's mock sub-part

-Now that you have your `fake` robotic arm, board, and motor working, add a sub-part to your robot.
+Now that you have your `fake` robotic arm, board, and motor working, add a `fake` motor sub-part to your robot.
+Imagine for the purpose of this tutorial that the `fake` motor we are adding controls a conveyor belt in front of your mock arm on an assembly line.

 ### What is a sub-part?